Mother City

 Seeking Representation

-Meanwhile, hoping to earn enough money to return to farm in a few short years, Nolan gets work digging tunnels for the New York subway.
-But tunnel work turns out to be incredibly dangerous, and one by one members of Nolan’s crew fall victim to accidents.
-When the call comes to unionize, Nolan must decide whether to keep working to provide for his family, or to join the union and fight alongside his new friends–that is, if he doesn’t die in the tunnels first.
+Meanwhile, hoping to earn enough money to return to his family, Nolan gets work digging tunnels for the New York subway.
+But tunnel work is incredibly dangerous, and one by one Nolan’s crew falls victim to accidents.
+When the call comes to unionize, Nolan must decide whether to keep working to provide for his family, or to join the union and fight alongside his new friends—that is, if he doesn’t die in the tunnels first.

 Bikini Wednesdays